handpoint/doc/windows/windowsintegrationguide.md

 1. Click on "Connect To Card Reader", this can take a little bit of time (10 sec max) due to the fact that we are looking for all the devices around before connecting to a specific one
 2. Click "Pay Now"
 3. Follow the instructions on the card reader
-4. When the transaction is finished, the receipts should be displayed in the webBrowsers
+4. When the transaction is finished, the receipts should be displayed in the webBrowsers.
+5. Click "Get Transaction Status", you will get the transaction Status from the used transactionReference
 5. Click on "Disconnect From Card Reader" to stop the connection with the card reader

 ## Bluetooth (HiLite) {#WinHiLiteIntegration}